SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 high school, the situation was like we begged others to join, and the best we can have is to get one or two qualified and a heap of completely unqualified students.

-Computer science is hard because it’s not just about writing programs that run without crashing, although that alone could weed out many people.
-One or two lectures from successful people or parents advice didn’t change the fact much.
+Computer science is hard because it's not just about writing programs that run without crashing, although that alone could weed out many people.
+One or two lectures from successful people or parents advice didn't change the fact much.
 However, computer science is also something that needs a critical mass to accelerate forward.
 In a small-sized high school, it was almost impossible.

 > “And that, I think, is the root of the problem.
 Nerds serve two masters.
 They want to be popular,